ENDURING TO THE END

 The believers in the so-called “rapture” are already reacting with hatred against those who are warning the Christian people they are facing suffering and martyrdom.
 The “rapture” believers already are taking the side of Antichrist.
 They are in deception.

-And many false prophets shall rise, and shall deceive many.
+“Then many false prophets will rise up and deceive many.
 (Matthew 24:11)

 We have mentioned previously the deceiving pastors, teachers, and evangelists and how readily the believers are led astray.
 Christian theology is in a state of chaos.
 The foundations of the atoning blood and triumphant resurrection of the Lord Jesus have been established.
 But on this sure foundation has been erected a superstructure of mythology concerning a Gentile bride, a Jewish kingdom on earth, unconditional grace, mansions in Paradise where the elect will dwell forever doing nothing of importance, and so on and on.
 Paul’s doctrine of grace has been perverted beyond recognition.
 That which was intended to bring moral transformation to sinners has become an alternative to righteous behavior.
 It is a massive deception.

 “And because lawlessness will abound, the love of many [most] will grow cold.
 (Matthew 24:12)